IBM/portieris/POLICIES.md

 kubectl create secret generic my-pubkey --from-file=key=<your_pub_key_file>
 ```

-The following example requires that images from `icr.io` are signed by the identity with a public key in `my-pubkey`.
-If multiple public keys are present in `my-pubkey` the image is requred to be signed by one of them.
+The following example requires that images from `icr.io` are signed by the identity with its public key in `my-pubkey`.
+If multiple public keys are present in `my-pubkey` the image is required to be signed by any one of them.

 ```yaml
 apiVersion: portieris.cloud.ibm.com/v1